 C | 0 | 1 | 1 | D | D | D | D |

 A record is an unordered collection of key/value pairs.
 JSON called this structure an object, but that was confusing in a context where everything is an object, including everything that is not an object.
-Record is a more approapriate term because there are no methods involved here.
-In a record, the keys must be text, and they must be unique.
+Record is a more appropriate term because there are no methods involved here.
+In a record, the keys must be text, and they must be unique within the record.
 The values can be any Nota values.

 Floating Point | |||||||